 Simply put, if you are not in attendance, you are unable to participate.
 Each of us is expected to participate actively in each class meeting and guest seminar.
-That means coming to class having done the assigned readings and with questions to discuss with the group about the content of those readings.
-It also means actively listening to presenters and engaging them and your peers in discussion.
-You will be graded on the quality of your contributions in this regard, and your work in this area will amount to 25% of your final grade.
+That means coming to class having done the assigned readings and with questions to discuss.